ducted/duct/README.md

 Duct is an event gateway, poller and router.
 It can collect metrics or events from multiple sources, and output them to multiple destinations - currently supprort for Elasticsearch and Riemann is included but Duct is designed to be easily extensible through its plugin API.

-(If you came looking for a maths framework I apologise for the deception.)

 Documentation is available here http://duct.readthedocs.org/